 Science can give us all of the necessary evidence to prove that a fetal heartbeat is present as early as six weeks.
 Science can prove that a baby can feel pain as early as 20 weeks.
 4D ultrasounds can provide videos of a baby sucking their thumb and smiling in the womb.

 Science has shown that babies are human beings from the moment of conception.
 Christians have always known this to be true, however, because God’s Word—the only rational foundation for science itself—defines life plainly.

 Evidence is not the issue; it never has been.
 Support for abortion stems from an issue of the heart.
 Pro-choice activists, Planned Parenthood, and women who have abortions know that unborn babies are human beings, yet they still choose to murder these helpless image-bearers of God.
 Instead of murdering their children, these women should be protecting and laying down their own lives for them.

 Our society has lost its sense of direction; everyone flaunts his or her autonomy and does what is right in his or her own eyes.

-The History of Pro-Life in the United States
+A Historical perspective of Anti-Abortion Activism in the United States